Eternalune Translations

 Blair paused, as though lost in thought.
 Then, with an unwavering voice, she answered, “I want to go to Chails.”

-The car carrying Blair raced toward Chails, the most affluent district of Borsa.
-Soon she informed the chauffeur she would get off near the central park.
-Surrounded by a sparkling river and blossoms of shade, the great park was the perfect place for a leisurely walk.
-Across from it, as befits a wealthy district, stood rows of splendid mansions, and Blair’s destination was none other than one of them.
+The automobile carrying Blair sped toward Chails, the most affluent residential district in Borsa.
+She soon asked to be let out near the central park.
+Surrounded by a glittering river and the shade of flowers, the vast park was a perfect place for a leisurely walk.
+Across from it, befitting the wealthy district, rows of extremely luxurious townhouses stood lined up, and Blair’s destination was none other than one of them.

-Escorted naturally, she stepped out of the car and headed toward the park, then turned a corner, out of the chauffeur’s sight.
-The address she repeated to herself countless times the night before rose in her mind.
+Stepping out of the car with a natural escort, she headed toward the park, then slipped around a corner out of the driver’s sight.
+The address she’d repeated to herself countless times the night before rose in her mind.

 78, 76, 74….
-Passing the grand multi-story buildings, each number carved on the doors made her heart beat faster.
-Her gloved hand felt frozen with tension.
+Each time the numbers engraved on the doors changed as she passed the grand multi-story buildings, her heart thudded faster.
+Her gloved hand felt as though it was freezing stiff with tension.

-Then who would open this door to greet her?
-His butler?
-Or perhaps the head maid?
+Then who would open this door and receive her?
+The man’s butler?
+Or the head maid?

 “…Ah.”

-Lost in thought, Blair let out a small sigh.
-It was the man himself.
-The one who appeared between the half-open door was none other than him.
+Lost in thought, Blair suddenly let out a small exclamation.
+It was him.
+The person who appeared through the door that had opened without her noticing was none other than the man himself.

-Blair lifted her head and quietly met his gaze.
-As always, she faced the gray eyes that looked down on her with a loosened calm.
-Towering above the crowd, he had always watched her with those subdued eyes.
+Blair lifted her head and quietly met his eyes.
+She faced the ash gray eyes that always looked down at her with lazy composure.
+Even among a crowd, the tall man stood out, and he always regarded her with those heavy-lidded eyes.

-The man’s characteristically cool scent drifted faintly with his breath.
-Even on a weekend afternoon, with dark hair brushed back to bare his forehead, his appearance was impeccable.
-The gray sweater fitting his broad frame looked as neat as formal wear.
+The man’s distinctive cool scent brushed faintly against her breath.
+Even on a weekend afternoon, his dark hair was neatly slicked back to fully reveal his forehead, and his appearance was impeccable.
+The gray sweater that fit his broad frame made him look as orderly as if he were dressed in formal attire.

-It was just as when Blair first saw him at the charity event.
-Though dozens of men in suits had gathered there, the only one who engraved himself deeply in her mind was Edmund Libert.
+It was just like the first time Blair saw him at the charity event.
+Though dozens of men in suits had been present, only Edmund Libert had been deeply imprinted in her mind.

 “Come in.”

-There was no time to take in his space.
-Blair simply followed him as he led the way to the parlor.
+She didn’t even have the leisure to look around his space.
+Blair followed the man as he led the way to the sitting room.

 “I’m curious.”

-With his back to her, he took a bottle from the cabinet and poured brandy into a glass.
-Blair silently watched his broad shoulders.
+With his back to her, he took a bottle from the cabinet and poured brandy freely into a glass.
+Blair silently watched the man’s broad shoulders.

-The decision was already made.
-From the moment she left the townhouse, there was no thought of turning back.
-There was no need for more words.
-Above all, Blair wanted to shake him.
+The decision had already been made.
+From the moment she left the townhouse, she had no intention of turning back.
+No more conversation was needed.
+More than anything, Blair wanted to shake the man’s composure.

-So she tore off the velvet hat she had pressed low.
-One by one, she slipped off her silk gloves and placed them on the nearby table.
-The man, staring steadily, let his gaze fall as if drawn by gravity.
+So she swept off the velvet hat she’d been wearing low over her head.
+One by one, she slipped off her silk gloves and placed them on a nearby table.
+The man who had been quietly watching her let his gaze fall downward as if pulled by gravity.

-To her white, slender fingers—more precisely, to the engagement ring his friend had placed there.
+Toward her white, slender fingers, or more precisely, toward the engagement ring his close friend had placed on her hand.

-Blair approached him and stretched out her hands.
-In that instant, the man who seemed as solid as a statue seized her urgently.
-With a sudden grip that could never be imagined from his composed manner, he dragged her in and pressed his lips to hers.
+Blair approached him and reached out with both hands.
+In that instant, the man who had seemed as solid as an unbreakable statue lunged forward impatiently.
+Hands she could never have imagined from his composed demeanor seized her roughly, pulled her close, and kissed her.

 Next